 Factors to mull over

 Although picking a niche for yourself early in your career may seem to be a wise decision, it shouldn’t be an arbitrary choice.
-Here’s what you should keep in mind while narrowing down to a tight niche:
+Then the question is “how to find your coaching niche”?
+Here’s how: There are a few factors you should keep in mind while narrowing down to a tight niche: